Welcome! Here’s a little about me

 Hi!
 My name is Brianna Lambert, and I’m so glad you stopped by.
-I am a mom of three little ones under 5.
+I am a mom of three little ones under 6.
 Currently I’m learning to navigate homeschool while trying to keep up on the beautiful everyday crazy.
-I love to laugh, talk, and sometimes watch our pet ducks do silly things.
+I love to laugh, talk, and sometimes sit and watch our pet ducks do silly things.
 Most of all, I love to write.
 I love to work out the truths God is teaching me through writing, and I hope it can be used to encourage others.
 You’ll find some of my writing at various online publications, as well on this site!

 My husband David is my greatest friend and sweetest gift.
 He works as an engineer, but has always loved photography.
 In each picture he works to capture the beauty God displays throughout creation.
-The photography on this site is all captured by David, and together, we hope to use it all to echo the beauty of our great Lord.
+The photography on my own blog posts is all captured by David, and together, we hope to use it all to echo the beauty of our great Lord.

 If you are looking for a place to start here are some articles that shed a little background about us:

-- Healing Wounds tells the story of the infection I suffered after the birth of our first child, and the way God redeemed that time and showed me a picture of his grace.
+- This piece at Fathom tells the story of the infection I suffered after the birth of our first child, and the ways it revealed the goodness of the God who allows pain.